HuiOng/pomodoro/README.md

 Once you achieve 4 25-min working cycle, you will be given your well deserved 20 minutes break!
 Isnt't that great?
 Try it out now 😁
+## How to try out the Pomodoro Timer?
+1. Install Python
+2. Download the main.py file and tomato.png into the same folder
+3. Hit RUN!
+4. Enjoy~

 This is how it looks like when you Press the "Start" button:
 ![alt text](https://github.com/HuiOng/pomodoro/blob/master/2021-07-02.png)